paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.google.inject:guice  3.0
- - a level        7 dependency among 1 (possibly transitive) uses

-2016-06-17 19:53  4.1.0
+   - a level 7 dependencies among 1 (possibly transitive) uses 2016-06-17 19:53  4.1.0
 2015-04-28 20:33  4.0
 2011-03-25 18:19  3.0 ***

 ========================================================================
 Presently in use: com.google.protobuf:protobuf-java  2.5.0
- - a level        2 dependency among 3 (possibly transitive) uses

-2017-12-21 20:09  3.5.1
+   - a level 2 dependencies among 3 (possibly transitive) uses 2017-12-21 20:09  3.5.1
 2017-11-13 22:34  3.5.0
 2017-08-15 22:07  3.4.0